Iceland Travel Guide

 Highlights: Rainbow-colored rhyolite mountains, natural hot spring, stunning hiking trails, otherworldly volcanic landscapes.

-Notes: 4WD essential (F-road 208).
+4WD essential (F-road 208).
 Only accessible mid-June to early September.
-Too ambitious for a day trip — better as an overnight or multi-day hike.
-Consider a bus tour if you don’t have 4WD.
+Consider a bus tour if you don't have 4WD.

 Where to Eat in Iceland